 Here’s a chart of the biggest pharma companies and their revenues for 2014 to ponder on.

-What I really, really, really want to tell you my love, is it’s time to put your health into your own hands, because you have the power to feel good all by yourself.
+What I really, really, really want to tell you my love, is that it’s time to put your health into your own hands, because you have the power to feel good all by yourself.

 And when you’re ready for a change, I have something for you.

-2 large eggplants, cut lengthwise into 1/4-inch slices
+- 2 large eggplants cut lengthwise into 1/4-inch slices

-Small sprinkle of salt and pepper
+- Small sprinkle of salt and pepper

 - Preheat oven to 350°F (175°C).